Well here is an attempt at explaining the procurement

 It is a warm day making the ascent even hotter.

-tree scape right neighborhood, wrong tree.
+right neighborhood,

 Got to find a Bay-tree: